fasilofficial/dsa/README.md

-# Data Structures and Algorithms in Dart and JavaScript
+# Data Structures and Algorithms

 Welcome to the Data Structures and Algorithms repository!
 This repository contains Dart and JavaScript implementations of various data structures and algorithms.
-It's designed to be helpful for Flutter students (Dart) and web developers (JavaScript) interested in mastering fundamental concepts.
+It's designed to be helpful for students who are learning Dart, Go, and JavaScript in mastering fundamental concepts.
+In the future I'll try to add more and more programming languages to this repository.

 ---